|Baptismal font in St. Anna's Church in Schindellegi, Switzerland.|

 - It makes one a member of God's family (1 Cor 12:13).

-Although infants are not guilty of actual sin, that is to say, they do not commit sin, original sin is reckoned to them because their hearts are evil (Gen 8:21).
+Although infants are not guilty of actual sin, that is to say, they do not commit sin, original sin is reckoned to them because the human heart is perverse (Jer 17:9).

 There is a sound reason to believe infants do receive all the wonderful effects of Baptism: Scripture tells us that God gives infants faith.